igorls/context-builder/README.md

 - `-f, --filter <EXT>` - File extensions to include (can be used multiple times).
 - `-i, --ignore <NAME>` - Folder or file names to ignore (can be used multiple times).
 - `--preview` - Preview mode: only show the file tree, don't generate output.
-- `--token-count` - Token count mode: estimate the total token count of the final document.
+- `--token-count` - Token count mode: accurately count the total token count of the final document using a real tokenizer.
 - `--line-numbers` - Add line numbers to code blocks in the output.
+- `--diff-only` - With `--auto-diff` + `--timestamped-output`, output only change summary + modified file diffs (omit full file bodies).
 - `-h, --help` - Show help information.
 - `-V, --version` - Show version information.

+---

+## Token Counting

+Context Builder uses the `tiktoken-rs` library to provide accurate token counts for OpenAI models.
+This ensures that the token count is as close as possible to the actual number of tokens that will be used by the model.

 ---